algolia/algolia-react-boilerplate/README.md

 It is all defined and adjusted in `config/demoGuideConfig` and is self described.

+<h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 🧱 Rules Applied Mode</h3>

+In order to turn on this feature, go to `config/demoGuideConfig` and set `shouldShowAppliedRulesSwitcher` to true.

+If turn to true you will find this feature in the Demo Guide panel.
+Switch on, you will find at the bottom of your screen information about the rules that are applied live while you are browsing the app.
+Switch off, no information will be disclosed.
+You can change description of the rules directly in the dashboard under the rule description input.

+You might notice `config/appliedRulesConfig` file, please ignore it.

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Languages</h3>

 In order to turn on this feature, go to `config/featuresConfig` and set `shouldHaveLanguages` to true.